 When visiting Santa Maria Gloriosa, many people pay attention to the organ.
 In the center of the main hall is a marvelous stereophonic pipe organ.
 Next to it is a carved and inlaid wooden choir, which seats about a hundred people.
 The church is part of a larger monastery complex.
 It works as the State Historical Archive with documents from the golden age of Serenissima.
 The monastery has magnificent cloisters, three of which are open to tourists.
 We at veniceXplorer, cherish such cultural heritage and recommend you to take your time exploring it.

 Things to do in the area

-San Polo sestiere is the smallest one out of Venice neighborhoods.
+San Polo sestiere is the smallest one out of Venice districts.
 Yet, there are plenty of exciting things to see and do.
 Many people come here because of the Rialto Market, where you can buy the most delicious produce in the city.
 That's where you can also find the Pescheria - a marketplace with the freshest fish.
-When visiting the Basilica, don't forget the nearby Chiesa di San Polo or Leonardo da Vinci Museum.
+When visiting the Basilica, don't forget the nearby churches like Chiesa di San Polo or Santa Maria dei Carmini.
+There is also the Leonardo da Vinci Museum if you seek to explore more history and culture.
 To spice up your Venice visit with something fun and unique, we recommend the nearby Creature di Gomma.
 It's a museum with various vintage toys on display.